 vi Passengers' rights

 Spain has ratified the Athens Convention and its Protocols, which govern international and national contracts of carriage, as the MNL refers to it.
 The MNL also contains some provisions regarding other issues of the relationship, such as the seaworthiness of the vessel, interruption of the voyage, the lien on the luggage or the termination of the contract.
-Article 300 requires the effective carrier to subscribe a liability insurance for death or bodily harm to the transported passengers.
+Article 300 requires the effective carrier to subscribe a liability insurance for death or bodily harm to the carried passengers.
 It also grants the victims a direct right of action against the insurer.

 As Spain is an EU Member State, Regulations (EC) No. 392/2009 and (EU) No. 1177/2010 also apply.
 The former establishes the liability and insurance regimes regarding the carriage of passengers; essentially, it is based on the Athens Convention.
-As a consequence, the Spanish government approved Royal Decree 270/2013, of 19 April 2013, which regulates the accreditation certification of the carrier's civil liability insurance.
+Therefore, the Spanish government approved Royal Decree 270/2013, of 19 April 2013, which regulates the accreditation certification of the carrier's civil liability insurance.
 The latter focuses on the rights of passengers.
 It forbids discrimination on grounds of nationality or disability, establishes the consequences of cancellation or delay of a trip, and imposes information duties on the carrier and the handling of complaints.

 Passengers who have the status of consumers enjoy the protection of the Consolidated Text of the General Consumer and User Protection Act (Royal Legislative Decree 1/2007), which, among other things, governs package travel.
-Article 162 holds organisers and retailers liable for the correct compliance with obligations deriving from the contract (carriage, accommodation and other services not ancillary to them).
+Article 162 holds organisers and retailers liable for the correct compliance with obligations deriving from the contract (carriage, accommodation, and other services not ancillary to them).

-Several Royal Decrees were passed in 2019, including Royal Decree 733/2019, the purpose of which was to implement Directive (EU) 2017/2110, regarding inspections of vessels used to transport passengers, and Royal Decree 724/2019, which regulates the registration of individuals travelling on board passenger ships.
+Several Royal Decrees were passed in 2019, including Royal Decree 733/2019, the purpose of which was to implement Directive (EU) 2017/2110, regarding inspections of vessels used to carry passengers, and Royal Decree 724/2019, which regulates the registration of individuals travelling on board passenger ships.

 vii Seafarers' rights